Skip to main content

 1. Years until retirement — Derived from the oldest adult's age (65 minus current age).
 Override if the client plans to retire earlier or later.

-3. Retirement spending need — Derived from total annual spending.
-This is the after-tax amount the client wants to spend per year in retirement, in today's dollars.
-Override it if retirement spending will differ from current spending.
+3. Retirement spending need — Derived from the client's Total spending (incl. debt).
+After-tax, in today's dollars.
+Override if retirement spending will differ from current spending.

-4. Expected tax rate — The estimated average tax rate on retirement withdrawals.
+4. Expected tax rate — Estimated average tax rate on retirement withdrawals.
+Capped at 99%.

-5. Other income sources — Any income the client will receive in retirement outside of their portfolio — Social Security, pensions, annuities.
+5. Other income sources — Annual income the client will receive in retirement outside their portfolio (Social Security, pensions, annuities).
+Always entered as an annual figure.

-8. Current retirement savings — Pulled automatically from accounts you've assigned to this goal.
-This is read-only — to change it, assign or update accounts in the goal's account assignment section.
+9. Current retirement savings — Pulled automatically from accounts assigned to the goal.
+Read-only — to change it, update assigned accounts.

-9. Lump sums — Add any one-time contributions the client plans to make before retirement (e.g., an inheritance, bonus, or home sale).
-You can enter amounts in today's dollars or future dollars.
+10. Lump sums — One-time contributions the client expects before retirement (inheritance, bonus, home sale).
+Each row can be entered in today's or future dollars.

-10. Investment return — A single expected return rate, or switch to staged returns to set different return rates for different time periods (e.g., 8% for the first 10 years, then 6% for the remaining years).
+11. Expected investment return — A single rate, or toggle to staged returns to model different return rates over different periods (e.g., 8% for 10 years then 6%).

 Education Goal Assumptions